rdegges/rdegges-blog/articles/2010/moved-to-posterous.md

 Title: Moved to Posterous

 So, today I finally finished moving my old posts to [Posterous][].
-If you aren’t familiar with them, Posterous is a web hosting platform with some pretty cool features (syntax highlighting, custom theme support, markdown support, email support, etc.).
+If you aren't familiar with them, Posterous is a web hosting platform with some pretty cool features (syntax highlighting, custom theme support, markdown support, email support, etc.).